Apply for a building consent

 • use our online building consent application guidance

-• familiarise yourself with your obligations under the New Zealand Building Code and the Building Act 2004.
+• familiarise yourself with your obligations under the Building Act 2004, the Ministry of Business, Innovation and Employment (MBIE) building performance guidelines and the New Zealand Building Code.
 Your building consent and your building project must comply with their requirements.

 The minimum information required is:

-• A completed and signed application form (completed in Objective Build)
+• a completed and signed application form (completed in Objective Build)

-• Plans and specifications
+• plans and specifications

-• Any other information that the building consent authority reasonably requires (supporting documents)
+• any other information that the building consent authority reasonably requires (supporting documents)

-• The PIM if one has previously been issued
+• the PIM, if one has previously been issued

-• A list of the specified systems (if any)
+• a list of the specified systems (if any)

-• The names of each Licensed Building Practitioner (LBP) undertaking or supervising restricted building work
+• the names of each Licensed Building Practitioner (LBP) undertaking or supervising restricted building work

-• Certificate of design work if the work includes restricted building work.
+• certificate of design work if the work includes restricted building work.

-To accompany your application, you will need to consider providing
+To accompany your application, you should provide

 The plans you provide could include: